Life - and investment markets - love a paradox.

 In opening every available cash spigot to offset the economic trauma of the Great Lockdown, central banks and governments around the world set inflation running.
 There was debate about how transitory that inflation would be but it’s now clearly in danger of becoming embedded.
 So central banks are turning off the taps.
 In many cases the imperative to do so is baked into their charters and most are signed up to the view of the Bank of International Settlements (BIS): “As historical experience has shown time and again, the long-term costs of allowing inflation to become entrenched far outweigh the short-term ones of bringing it under control.

-Perpetual Private’s Quarterly Investment Update for March to June 2022 covers these issues in greater depth, with detailed analysis of individual asset classes including equities, fixed income, real estate, currency and alternatives.
+Perpetual Private’s Quarterly Investment Update for March to June 2022 offers detailed analysis of the performance and outlook for all the major asset classes including equities, fixed income, real estate, currency and alternatives.

 Sometimes called the "Central Banks', Central Bank" - see www.bis.org/publ/arpdf/ar2022e_ov.htm